Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 Let's dive into how it flips the script on async programming.

-Think about fetching a user's profile and their recent posts.
-These are two separate operations that don't depend on each other.
+Think about fetching a user's profile, their preferences, and their analytics.
+These are three separate operations that don't depend on each other.
 In traditional JavaScript, you'd need Promise.all to run them concurrently.
 Cascada does it automatically.

 // These three operations start at the same time, automatically!